 BIO began a monthly inspection to assess the compliance rate for supervisor review of the TraCS forms as well as supervisor discussions of the TraCS forms with the individual deputies.
-As MCSO personnel become accustomed to using this new electronic tool, compliance rates are expected to increase.

-MCSO hopes to gain Phase 2 compliance soon.
+The Monitor's 11th Quarterly indicated for the last quarter of 2016, MCSO's compliance rate was 91.49%.
+For the first quarter of 2017, MCSO compliance rate for the review and discussion of individual TraCS forms was 97%.
+MCSO hopes this causes an in-compliance rating for Phase 2 compliance.